 - Volley Skills: Touch, block, punch, catch, etc.

-(Note: It is important to note that these are volley ‘skills’ not learning the volley ‘stroke’)
+(Note: It is important to note that these are volley ‘skills’, not learning the volley ‘stroke’)

 I have believed for a long time that technique should be learned through tasks.
-As a young coach, I often had the experience of players ‘pushing back’ and not using what I was teaching when they play.
-A coach is not a successful technical coach because of what they teach but how much they transform players’ technique when they play!
+As a young coach, I often had the experience of players ‘pushing back’ and not using what I was teaching when they played.
+A coach is not a successful technical coach because of what they teach but because of how much they transform players’ technique when they play!
 A well-defined task is a more excellent teacher than I could ever hope to be.
 My job is to help their technique achieve the task (not teach them some technique because ‘Federer does it’).

 The challenge in creating an implicit environment is constructing tasks that require the appropriate technique to solve.
 Want a more powerful serve for U14 players?
 Make it so not only do they have to get the ball in, but it must hit the back fence before it bounces a second time.
 Want a deadlier drop shot?
 Make the task so the ball cannot clear the net too high but must bounce 3 times before the service line.
 Construct the task well and watch their technique transform (without the coach becoming the ‘dictator’).
 The only limitation is the coach’s creativity and understanding of tactics (The coach needs to know what the ball needs to do for the player to be successful at their level.)